NuclearPhoenixx/Godot-FOV-TileMap/README.md

 # Godot-FOV-Tilemaps

-**This is work in progress!**
+**This is still work in progress!**

 Simple script for Godot 3.0+ that shows any tilemap like normal but clears all cells outside of the Camera2D's FOV.

 It works by only setting cells of the map that are visible to the Camera2D node that you handed over to the functions.

-This allows you to load huge, expensive tilemaps without much performance impact, depending on the Camera FOV/Viewport of course.
-You could also use it together with your procedural map generator.

-If you want to generate infinite maps for example, you can work with the map dictionary that this script generates.
-This allows you to change the tile id for any loaded map cell or even garbage collecting old parts of the map.
+It's a side-project of mine and just a nice little experiment.
+Note that Godot itself takes care of the tile map rendering, but with much better performance (see "clipping"; also this script is "only" GDScript).

+This allows you to work, for example, together with a procedural map generator.
+You can add your generated cells to the map dictionary and activate the garbage collection, so that you only have to generate around the camera fov, but with a buffer of an arbitrary number of cells.
+There are functions to add, remove and update any cell, garbage collecting cells and getting some stats like the start/end point.

+You could also use this to have a very crude visual range effect if you set the `CellMargin` to a negative value, which makes the visible map smaller than the Camera FOV.
+More below at "Media".

+Note that this script has, of course, a clear performance loss, which also depends greatly on the Camera zoom, the Viewport size and the cell quadrant size; more info about this below at "Comparison".
+So if you want to use this in your production game, check this list first:

+1. Seriously consider if this is a good idea.
+2. If yes, re-write this in GDNative, this will make it much faster.
+3. Dismiss the idea anyways.

-The dictionary is conscructed like so:
+The map dictionary is constructed like so:

 ```python
 Dictionary map = {